 In 2017, there were 24,862 impaired driving incidents in Minnesota.
 According to the Centers for Disease Control and Prevention (CDC), 29 people die every day in the United States because someone chose to drive while alcohol impaired.
 The impact of a drunk driving accident on victims and their families is significant — physically, financially, and emotionally.

-Drunk Driving Accidents Effect Victims
+How Drunk Driving Accidents affect Victims

 Any amount of alcohol in a person’s system can negatively affect their ability to drive.
-It only takes a second to make a critical mistake while driving whether alcohol is involved or not.
-Add alcohol to the mix and the chances of mistakes only increase.
+It only takes a second to make a critical mistake while driving, whether alcohol is involved or not.
+Add alcohol to the mix, and the chances of mistakes only increase.
 The consequences for the person driving under the influence can be costly, of course.
-They may face paying thousands of dollars in fines, attorney fees, and other expenses if convicted.
+They may face thousands of dollars in fines, attorney fees, and other expenses if convicted.
 They may face jail time, the suspension of their driving license, and the stain of a criminal record.

 A drunk driving accident can prove emotionally and physically devastating for the victim.
-Injuries to legs and knees, neck, chest, spinal cord, and traumatic brain injuries (TBI) in the form of closed head and penetrating head injuries are common in car crashes.
+Injuries to legs and knees, the neck, the chest, the spinal cord, and traumatic brain injuries (TBI) in the form of closed head and penetrating head injuries are common in car crashes.
 Survivors of these injuries can suffer consequences affecting their health, ability to work, and even social interactions.
-TBI may result in seizures, long-term or permanent impairment of physical and cognitive abilities, paralysis, and even behavioral and emotional issues.
+TBI may result in seizures, long-term or permanent impairment of physical and cognitive abilities, paralysis, and behavioral and emotional issues.